HL7/fhir-shorthand/input/pagecontent/reference.md

 */
 ```

 The formal grammar for FSH discards all comments during import; they are not retained or used during IG generation.
+Implementations are free to modify the grammar to allow retention of comments.

 #### Multi-line String Alternative

-While line breaks are supported using conventional strings, FSH also supports slightly different processing for strings demarcated with three double quotation marks `"""`.
+While line breaks are supported using FHIR strings, FSH also supports slightly different processing for strings demarcated with three double quotation marks `"""`.
 This feature can help authors to maintain consistent indentation in the FSH file.

 As an example, an author might use a multi-line string to write markdown so that the markdown is neatly indented: